FLAK-ZOSO/Sista/demo/README.md

 ```

 Make sure that `libSista_api.so` (or `libSista_api.dll` on Windows) is in your library path so that Python can find it when loading the C API.

+Note that the Python demo requires to use the C functions for output as `sys.stdout` does not correspond to `stdout` in C and tying them together is not trivial.
+This is a limitation of using Python (via `ctypes`) and any C API, and not of `Sista` itself.